 - Sickle cell disease: donor is not eligible to donate

 If you have traveled outside of the United States, you will be asked about your travel destinations at the time of donation.
-If you have traveled to a Malaria area, you will have to wait one year until eligible to donate.
+If you have traveled to a Malaria area, you will have to wait 3 months until eligible to donate.
 If you immigrated from a Malaria area, you will not be eligible to donate for 3 years

 The following are permanent deferrals:

-- European Countries - If you have spent a cumulative of 5 years or more since 1980
+- France or Ireland - If you have spent a cumulative of 5 years or more between 1980 and 2001 in France or Ireland.

 - United Kingdom - You have visited or lived in England, Scotland, Wales, Northern Ireland, Isle of Man, Channel Islands, Gibraltar or Falkland Islands for a total of 3 months or more from 1980 thru 1996